Wal-Mart partners with Wild Oats to roll back prices on organic food

-(Reuters) - Wal-Mart Stores Inc (WMT.N) wants Americans, even those on a budget, to buy more organic food.
+April 10 (Reuters) - Wal-Mart Stores Inc wants Americans, even those on a budget, to buy more organic food.

 The retailer that leads U.S. stores in grocery sales said on Thursday it struck a deal to sell Wild Oats brand organic foods at non-organic prices.